© Copyright Solvents Australia 2011

 having a small glide that behaved as a single component.
 For the most part,

-blends having a small glide like Forane® 408A will perform the same as an
+blends having a small glide like R-408A will perform the same as an azeotrope

-usually not noticeable compared to normal temperature changes due to
+not noticeable compared to normal temperature changes due to pressure drops

-pressure drops across the tubing, for example.
-In general, manufacturers have
+across the tubing, for example.
+In general, manufacturers have not indicated

-not indicated special considerations for low-glide blends in normal retrofit
+special considerations for low-glide blends in normal retrofit applications.

 However, there will be a slight difference in composition in the vapor phase,

-Forane® 408A can be used in most existing R-502 installations, with the
+R-408A can be used in most existing R-502 installations, with the following

-Forane® 408A is slightly higher than R-502.
-The compressor, line sizes, and
+408A is slightly higher than R-502.
+The compressor, line sizes, and other

-Lubrication -- Forane® 408A can be used with mineral oil or alkylbenzene oil.
+Lubrication -- R-408A can be used with mineral oil or alkylbenzene oil.

 Polyolester lubricants might also be suitable.
 Systems using R-502 and mineral